damianhakert/damianhakert.github.io/source/posts/2016-06-29-may-2-2016-security-release-post-mortem.html.md

 [CVE-2016-4340](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2016-4340).
 We released this feature in November of 2015 in GitLab 8.2.
 It enables admins to diagnose issues with their GitLab installation by allowing them to see what their users see.
-Since the initial implementation, a number of members from the community helped improve the code, but nobody noticed there was a security hole in one of the controller methods.
+Since the initial implementation, members from the community helped improve the code, but nobody noticed there was a security hole in one of the controller methods.

 ## Discovering the hole